wcanetti/pubsub-to-bq/README.md

 6) Insert a Temporary Location (a GCS bucket) where Cloud Dataflow will leave intermediatte files, product of its processing, e.g: gs://cdc-postres-debezium-bq/temp

 7) Leave all the other parameters with the options selected by default and press "RUN JOB".

+### Streaming Inserts to BigQuery with Cloud Dataflow CUSTOM Job

+The JAVA code in this repository, resolves the constraints mentioned on the previous section.
+It allows to specify in the *configuration.properties file* in the resources subfolder of this project, the different tables (mapped 1:1 with topics in Cloud Pub/Sub), that we want to group and get changes for, in a single Dataflow job.

+        project=\<your GCP project\>
+        database_instance=\<your database instance\>
+        source_db_schema=\<your database schema\>
+        tables=customers,products # the tables we want to capture, specify them delimited with comma bq_dataset=\<your BigQuery dataset\>
+        topics_prefix=projects/\<your GCP project\>/topics/
+        bucket_url=\<a GCP bucket\> # to store temporary / staging data bucket_schema_root_path=\<the folder within the GCP bucket where the BigQuery tables schema are stored\> e.g.: bq_schemas/

+Execution command

+    mvn compile exec:java \
+    -Dexec.mainClass=org.apache.beam.cdc \
+    -Dexec.cleanupDaemonThreads=false \
+    -Dexec.args=" \
+        --project=wcanetti-project-321017 \
+        --region=us-central1 \
+        --tempGCSBQBucket=gs://cdc-pubsub-bigquery \
+        --tempGCSDataflowBucket=gs://cdc-pubsub-bigquery/temp \
+        --runner=DataflowRunner"

 ### Immediate Consistency approach